-My herniated disc is acting up again doc; or maybe the pain is from something else?
+My herniated disc is acting up again doc, or maybe the pain is from something else?

 For many of the years that I’ve been in practice, I have heard patients who were at one time diagnosed with a herniated disc in the back state that their disc problem has acted up.
 For those who do not understand what a herniated disc is, it is when one of the discs in your back experiences internal damage and the soft tissue in the middle called the nucleus breaks through the outer surface of the disc.

 The good news is that your problem may not be a herniated disc after all.
-Often, back problems are really a mechanical problem with the way you walk.
+Often, back problems are really mechanical problems with the way you walk.
 If you are built asymmetrically and one side of your body works differently than the other, it can create a shearing force through the lower back joints.
 Think of taking a piece of plastic and bending it back and forth until the material begins to break; this is how we develop those disc problems.

-For years , there has been growing evidence that the body will actually resorb and take care of a damaged disc on its own, and a new recent study suggests the same(1).
-The problem for most of us who have experienced a disc problem is that the disc may actually be only the symptom, yet most doctors will evaluate the pain and your back, and direct all treatment toward the disc with procedures, injections, surgeries and rehabilitation that varies in effectiveness.
+For years, there has been growing evidence that the body will actually resorb and take care of a damaged disc on its own, and a new recent study suggests the same(1).
+The problem for most of us who have experienced a disc problem is that the disc may actually be only the symptom, yet most doctors will evaluate the pain and your back, and direct all treatment toward the disc with procedures, injections, surgeries, and rehabilitation that varies in effectiveness.

 The truth is, most disc problems are caused by the way we move and walk and are problems with movement, rather than entities than inconveniently happen when lifting our children or grabbing for things.
-Understanding why you hurt is the most important diagnostic step any health care provider must first take to help you get relief and resolution of your painful disc problem.
+Understanding why you are hurt is the most important diagnostic step any health care provider must first take to help you get relief and resolution of your painful disc problem.
 Simply using an MRI to diagnose and then using therapies directed at the symptom is a poorly conceived notion that needs to be abandoned.

 Correcting the reason for the herniated disc will allow it to heal and the body should take care of the rest.